-Owned by the members we serve, Iowa’s not-for-profit electric cooperatives power the lives of 650,000 Iowans throughout all 99 counties and are committed to delivering power that is safe, reliable, affordable and environmentally responsible.
+Owned by the member-consumers we serve, Iowa’s community-focused electric cooperatives power the lives of 650,000 Iowans throughout all 99 counties and are committed to delivering power that is safe, reliable, affordable and environmentally responsible.
+Built by the communities we serve, Iowa’s electric co-ops have also invested heavily in local economic development for decades.

 - Steve Seidl, Board President, District 5, Raccoon Valley Electric Cooperative